maelos-software/ai-bookmarks/README.md

 ### Organization Settings
 - **Auto-Organize New Bookmarks**: Categorize bookmarks automatically as you add them (disabled by default)
-- **Remember Previous Organization**: Skip bookmarks that have been organized before (enabled by default)
+- **Remember Previous Organization**: Control how previously organized bookmarks are handled:
+  - **Only During "Organize All"** (Recommended): Skip previously organized bookmarks when using "Organize All", but always reorganize when you explicitly select specific folders
+  - **Always Remember**: Skip previously organized bookmarks in all operations (both "Organize All" and specific folder selection)
+  - **Never Remember**: Always reorganize all bookmarks regardless of previous organization
 - **System Folders**: Choose which root folders to organize (Bookmarks Bar, Other Bookmarks, Mobile Bookmarks)
 - **Saved Tabs**: Optionally include browser-generated "Saved Tabs" folders (disabled by default)
 - **Custom Ignore List**: Specify additional folders to skip